Matherunner/hldoc/source/entity.rst

 ``MOVETYPE_BOUNCE``
    This movetype is used by entities that can bounce off other entities.
-A prominent example is the hand grenade (:ref:`handgrenade`), but satchel charges (:ref:`satchel`), MP5 greandes, and others use this movetype as well.
+A prominent example is the hand grenade (:ref:`handgrenade`), but satchel charges (:ref:`satchel`), MP5 grenades, and others use this movetype as well.
    Similar to ``MOVETYPE_TOSS``, ``SV_Physics_Toss`` is called for this movetype, but with the bounce coefficient (see :ref:`collision`) computed by :math:`b = 2 - k_e`.